 *Number of panels rounded to the nearest panel, and space needed rounded to the nearest foot

-Using five 400W solar panels will produce roughly 3,000 kilowatts hours (kWh) of electricity, which is significantly below how much electricity a standard single-family household uses.
+Using five 400W solar panels will produce roughly 3,000 kilowatts hours (kWh) of electricity, which is significantly below the amount of electricity a typical single-family household uses.
 Installing 15 panels for a roughly 6 kW system will produce enough electricity to significantly offset or eliminate your electric bill with solar.

 |System size (kW)||Average annual kWh production||Number of 400W solar panels (rounded)|

 *Number of panels needed rounded to the nearest panel, and assumes a production ration of 1.41

 Solar panels close to 400W are relatively efficient with the space they use when compared to lower wattage panels, and a standard roof of a single-family home will likely have enough space for the number of panels needed to significantly offset electricity costs.
 If you have a small roof or even a roof you don’t want to be covered in panels, consider a ground-mounted solar system.

 Are 400-watt solar panels right for your solar installation?